...

 Switch operatories to wired connections

 If any operatory workstations are on wireless, switching them to wired Ethernet is the single highest-impact change for preventing network-related crashes.
-Most dental software vendors do not support wireless connections for operatory computers.
+Most dental software vendors do not support wireless connections for operatory computers, and for good reason.

 Configure antivirus exclusions